pact-foundation/docs.pact.io/website/docs/implementation_guides/rust.md

 ### [pact_mock_server_ffi](/implementation_guides/rust/pact_mock_server_ffi) [DEPRECATED]

 This is a library that implements exported functions using C bindings for controlling the in-process mock server from non-rust languages.
-It is going to be replaced with a single FFI library.
+It is going to be replaced with a single FFI library [pact_ffi](/implementation_guides/rust/pact_ffi).

 ### [pact_mock_server_cli](/implementation_guides/rust/pact_mock_server_cli)